App-vNext/Polly/docs/chaos/behavior.md

 ✅ DO

-Use the latency monkey instead as the [`LatencyChaosStrategy`](latency.md) already correctly handles synchronous/asynchronous delay executions, cancellations, etc.
+Use the latency chaos instead as the [`LatencyChaosStrategy`](latency.md) already correctly handles synchronous/asynchronous delay executions, cancellations, etc.